Palinkara/CC-Project-2021/README.md

 Issues resolved at this stage are:

-[[I 8] Create a mock-up to understand the specific process a User will go through](https://github.com/Palinkara/Planify/issues/12)
+[[I 8] Understand the process an User goes through to create an event](https://github.com/Palinkara/Planify/issues/12)

 [[I 9] Create a standard format a user is allowed to add data](https://github.com/Palinkara/Planify/issues/13)

-[[I 10] Research possible methods to represent events added by the user](https://github.com/Palinkara/Planify/issues/14)
+[[I 10] Possible methods to represent events added by the user](https://github.com/Palinkara/Planify/issues/14)

 The User Story associated with this milestone is: